 Kevin Gillihan, Vice President, JLL

 The northeast Indianapolis submarket used to be contained to the Castleton area, however, growth in the last two decades has pushed the boundaries considerably – not only on the map but also in the buildings going up.
-For example, prior to 2000, the majority of… Read More
+For example, prior to 2000,… Read More

 Senior Vice President

 There is nearly a 30 percent delta in cost from two similarly aged downtown towers in the Indianapolis CBD.
 For the sake of saving face, we will define the higher cost building as Building 1 and the lower cost building as Building 2.
-Building 1 was distressed and bank-owned less than 24 months… Read More
+Building 1 was distressed and bank-owned less… Read More

 - The Indianapolis Skyline offers one of the best values in the entire United States.
 With a current average asking rental rate of $20.88 per square foot, full service gross, Indianapolis ranks 3rd out of 43 U.S. Skyline markets.

-- The national Skyline average asking rental rate is $36.06 per square foot, full service gross.
-Meanwhile, the average … Read More
+- The national Skyline average asking rental rate is $36.06 per square foot, full service gross. … Read More

 “The buyers who got into the market that bought some of these bank-owned deals have very quickly been able to re-tenant those,” said Rebecca Wells, an executive vice president of Jones Lang LaSalle’s capital markets group.
 “In some cases, these owners are going to be able to double their money.”